oryfikry/elysia-mongodb-bun/README.md

 # Elysia with Bun runtime

 ## Getting Started
--complete the requirement in env file such us app key gmail, url key mongodb
+- Please complete the requirement in env file such us app key gmail, url key mongodb

 ## Development
 To start the development server run: